-3. Written Report on Findings and Remedial/Corrective Action: No more than 20 business days after receiving the complaint, the coordinator shall conclude the investigation and prepare a written report of the findings the coordinator shall notify the parties and explain the reasons for the extension.
+3. Written Report on Findings and Remedial/Corrective Action: No more than 20 business days after receiving the complaint, the coordinator shall conclude the investigation and prepare a written report of the findings.
+This timeline may be extended for good cause.
+If an extension is needed, the coordinator shall notify the parties and explain the reasons for the extension.